A-N-M-Noor/mechaScratch_404/README.md

 #### Avoiding towers:
 After obtaining the initial steer and throttle values from the sonar sensors, the program proceeds to adjust these values based on the presence of red and green towers in the environment.

 The program systematically evaluates all visible towers and selects the one closest to the robot.
-It then examines two key factors: the distance to the target tower and its horizontal position on the screen.
+Then it follows the robot up to a certain distance and then starts to avoid the tower based on the color.
+For this, it examines two key factors: the distance to the target tower and its horizontal position on the screen.

 * **Distance Factor:** A numeric value between 0 and 1 is generated, and this value is directly proportional to the tower's proximity to the robot.
 The closer the tower, the larger this value becomes.